Screenplays

 Rite

-In Rite, how humans interact and live is overseen by The System (a collection of self-appointed magistrates) - because a controlled citizen is a good and safe citizen.
+In Rite, how humans interact and live is overseen by The System (a collection of magistrates) - because a controlled citizen is a good and safe citizen.
 This is accomplished through the use of patrolling drones, a strict curfew, and punishment of even the most minor infraction by the wearing of electric-shock armbands.
-While the idea hints at “high concept” (i.e. Minority Report or The Hunger Games), it is a more nuanced, reflective vision of current norms that ponders: How does a parent prepare their child for a society that wants to keep them in the dark, fearful of the light?
+While the idea hints at “high concept” (i.e. Minority Report or The Hunger Games), it is a more nuanced, reflective vision of current norms that ponders: How does a parent prepare their child for a society that wants to keep them in the dark, fearful of the light (truth)?

 The thematic focus is on a widening societal gap.
 On one end of the spectrum, the younger generation lacks tenacity and skills that allow the navigation of life in affirming ways.
 While at the other end, the more aged hold to times less reliant on technology.